5 min read

 Secure and HIPAA-compliant communication between attorneys and covered entities is vital to protect PHI:

-- Use HIPAA compliant email services that adhere to HIPAA requirements: Select a secure email provider with end-to-end encryption, strict access controls, and audit capabilities.
+- Use HIPAA compliant email services that adhere to HIPAA requirements: Select a secure email provider with encryption, strict access controls, and audit capabilities.

 - Train staff on secure email practices and handling PHI: Educate employees about the importance of secure communication, password management, and recognizing phishing attempts.